 The Draft Prospectus of the Muslim Institute was the founding document of the Institute, published in 1974.
-This Prospectus was written by Dr Kalim but authored by the Preparatory Committee as a whole.
+This was written by Dr Kalim but authored by the Preparatory Committee as a whole.
+The text of the Draft Prospectus is given below.

 The Draft Prospectus of the Muslim Institute